-The Court does assert that under the "special circumstances of this case" it would be "peculiarly inapt" to confine our review to the plain error standard employed below.
-It explains that the issue in this case is "novel," and that it "appears likely to recur."
+that the issue in this case is "novel," and that it "appears likely to recur."
 Ante, at 9.
-But most of the issues before this Court are novel and likely to recur: that is why they are considered worthy of certiorari.
+But most of the issues before this Court are novel and likely to recur: that is one reason they are considered worthy of certiorari.
 And to the extent issues are novel, it behooves us to grant certiorari in cases where there has been full consideration of the issues by the courts below, rather than cursory treatment under a plain error standard.

 The Court also suggests that this case is somehow "special" because the issue "was squarely presented and decided on a complete record by the court of first resort, was argued by both sides to the Court of Appeals, and has been fully briefed before this Court."
 Id., at 9.
 But these factors are present whenever the District Court reconsiders unchallenged jury instructions on the merits as an alternative holding, the Court of Appeals affirms on a plain error standard, and this Court grants certiorari.
-See n.
-6, supra.
+See note 6 supra.
 In short, I see the circumstances of this case as anything but "special."

 Applying settled principles, I conclude that the Court of Appeals was correct to affirm the District Court in this case.
 The jury instruction, as the Court admits, did not constitute "plain error."
 Moreover, as the Court of Appeals held, failure to review the instruction would not cause a clear miscarriage of justice, any more than would failure to review any other unchallenged jury instruction.
 There is no reason to treat punitive damages instructions differently from other instructions for Rule 51 purposes.
 See Whiting v.
-Jackson in enforcing procedural rules against prisoners facing incarceration than against civil defendants facing money judgments.
-The Court's priorities seem backwards to me.
+Jackson State University,

-State University, 616 F. 2d 116, 126-127 (CA5 1980) (no timely objection having been made, court's failure to give punitive damages instruction upheld except in exceptional cases); Mid-America Food Service, Inc. v.
-ARA Services, Inc., 578 F. 2d 691 (CA8 1978) (no timely objection having been made, punitive damages instruction upheld in absence of plain error).
+616 F.2d 116, 126-127 (CA5 1980) (no timely objection having been made, court's failure to give punitive damages instruction upheld except in exceptional cases); Mid-America Food Service, Inc. v.

+ARA Services, Inc., 578 F.2d 691 (CA8 1978) (no timely objection having been made, punitive damages instruction upheld in absence of plain error).
 Nor is the City of Newport entitled to special treatment by virtue of its governmental status.
 Cf. Morris v.

-Travisono, 528 F. 2d, at 856 (failure of state correctional officers in § 1983 suit to object to jury instructions not excused, even though the insrtuctions directed the jury to apply a harsher constitutional standard than had been established by precedent).
+Travisono, 528 F.2d, at 856 (failure of state correctional officers in § 1983 suit to object to jury instructions not excused, even though the instructions directed the jury to apply a harsher constitutional standard than had been established by precedent).

 Indeed, I consider this a peculiarly inapt case to disregard petitioners' procedural default.
 There would be no injustice whatsoever in adhering to the Rule in this case.
 Petitioners were given clear notice that punitive damages would be an issue in the case; the jury instructions were unambiguous; petitioners had ample opportunity to object; they failed to do so, without offering any reason or excuse.
-Whether their default was negligent or tactical, they have no cause now to complain.
+Whether their defualt was negligent or tactical, they have no cause now to complain.
 If these petitioners' default is to be excused, whose should not?
 If Rule 51 is to be disregarded in this case, when should it be enforced?